 Elon Musk takes control of Twitter, immediately fires CEO

-Elon Musk has taken control of Twitter and ousted the CEO, chief financial officer and the company's general counsel, two people familiar with the deal told the Associated Press Thursday night.
+Elon Musk has taken control of Twitter and ousted the CEO, chief financial officer and the company's general counsel, two people familiar with the deal told The Associated Press on Thursday night.

 The people wouldn't say if all the paperwork for the deal, originally valued at $44 billion, had been signed or if the deal has closed.
 But they said Musk is in charge of the social media platform and has fired CEO Parag Agrawal and the other executives.
 Neither person wanted to be identified because of the sensitive nature of the personnel moves.